Akalu/remote-controller/readme.md

 About
 ==================

+Remote controller is a PoC for possibility to create a web service which could be used as a access point inside corporate network to automate different applications/performing tasks, or to serve as a a part of CI/CD infrastructure.

-This is a simple Spring Boot project designed as a web service with 2 end points and asynchronous process execution functionality
+This web app designed as a simple Spring Boot project designed as a web service with 2 end points and asynchronous process execution functionality.

 DB configuration
 ==================